lupusorina/lupusorina.github.io/_posts/2024-07-29-ankle-torques.md

 ---
 layout: post
-title:  Ankle actuators
+title:  ankle actuators
 date:   2024-07-29 13:39:00
 description: How to design ankles that are actuated
-tags: robotics
+tags: robotics biped
-categories: sample-posts
 ---

  I initially designed the robot without actuated ankles, planning to add ankle torques once the robot achieved walking.